What is Music Therapy?

 Music Therapy is the clinical and evidence based use of musical interventions within a therapeutic relationship to achieve nonmusical goals administered by a board certified music therapist.

-Music Therapy can look like...
+What does Music Therapy look like?

 Music therapy can look like many different things dependent upon the client, the diagnosis, and the goals.